 Please note that this itinerary has two different departure cities (Kodiak and Homer), depending on the trip date.

 Arrive in Kodiak/Homer in time for a 7 pm welcome dinner and orientation on Day 1.
 Our guide can facilitate transfers to some local attractions for those passengers arriving before 1 pm.
-Exact times of our flights between Kodiak/Homer and the Natural Habitat Ursus vary according to weather and other logistical factors beyond our control.
+Exact times of our flights between Kodiak/Homer and the Natural Habitat Ursus vary according to weather and other logistical factors.
 We are scheduled to return to Kodiak/Homer on Day 7.
 You are free to depart from Kodiak/Homer anytime on Day 8, but we strongly recommended choosing a flight in the afternoon in the unlikely event that poor weather prevents us from returning by float plane as scheduled on the itinerary.
 Should travelers be required to remain in Kodiak/Homer longer than anticipated due to inclement weather, either before, after or during the trip, they will be responsible for their own expenses.

 We can best serve you if our Natural Habitat Adventures Travel Desk makes your reservations, as we are intimately familiar with the special requirements of this program and can arrange the most efficient travel.
 Please call us at 800-543-8917.
 Note that while we offer you the best possible rates available to us on airfare and additional nights' accommodations, you may find special web rates or better fares online.